-Total Points Expectations Available Lapectations 8 Identify an annual professional development plan with action steps, timelines, responsible parties, and associated costs Describe how the plan meets state requirements found in NMAC 6.65.2.8, 6.65.2.9, 6.19.8.10 Describe how the school will ensure professional development time is not used for routine staff meetings; Identify a mentorship plan for novice teachers, including action steps, timelines, responsible parties, and associated costs that meets the requirements of NMAC 6.60.10.8; and Describe how the annual professional development plan and the mentorship plan for novice teachers ensure the following occur: INDEPENDE NT REVIEWER EVALUATION: Click here to enter text.
+Total Points Available Expectations 8 A complete response must Identify an annual professional development plan with action steps, timelines, responsible parties, and associated costs Describe how the plan meets state requirements found in NMAC 6.65.2.8, 6.65.2.9, 6.19.8.10 Describe how the school will ensure professional development time is not used for routine staff meetings; Identify a mentorship plan for novice teachers, including action steps, timelines, responsible parties, and associated costs that meets the requirements of NMAC 6.60.10.8; and Describe how the annual professional development plan and the mentorship plan for novice teachers ensure the following occur: are supported by the budget support the implementation of the proposed school's educational plan, mission, and performance goals not only address required annual trainings, but are also tailored to address school- and teacher-specific professional development needs.
+The Applica The Applica with action • Des • Des • Staf Figures 76 a The Applica NT REVIEWER EVALUATION: nt appears to have met the criteria to identify an annual professional development plan steps, timelines, responsible parties, and associated costs cribe how the plan meets state requirements found in NMAC 6.65.2.8, 6.65.2.9, 6.19.8.10 cribe how the school will ensure professional development time is not used for routine f meetings nd 77 and the narratives that accompany them appear to meet the criteria. nt appears to have met the criteria to identify a mentorship plan for novice teachers, tion steps, timelines, responsible parties, and associated costs that meets the